gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 ## Termination of a Protected Association {#termination-procedure}

 Besides the procedures for terminating an association explained in
-{{RFC9260}}, the protection engine SHALL ask SCTP endpoint for terminating an association when having an internal error or by detecting a security violation, using the procedure described in {{eengine}}.
+{{RFC9260}}, DTLS 1.3 SHALL ask SCTP endpoint for terminating an association when having an internal error or by detecting a security violation.
 During the termination procedure all Control Chunks SHALL be protected except SHUTDOWN-COMPLETE.
 The internal design of Protection Engines and their capability is out of the scope of the current